My Lai massacre: Massacre

 According to the operational plan, 1st Platoon, led by Second Lieutenant (2LT) William Calley, and 2nd Platoon, led by 2LT Stephen Brooks, entered the hamlet of Tu Cung in line formation at 08:00, while the 3rd Platoon, commanded by 2LT Jeffrey U. Lacross, and Captain Medina's command post remained outside.
 On approach, both platoons fired at people they saw in the rice fields and in the brush.

 Instead of the expected enemy, the GIs found women, children and old men, many of whom were cooking breakfast over outdoor fires.
 The villagers were getting ready for a market day and at first did not panic or run away as they were herded into the hamlet's common spaces and homestead yards.

+Massacres

-Harry Stanley, a machine gunner from Charlie Company, said during the U.S. Army Criminal Investigation Division (CID) inquiry that the killings started without warning.
+Harry Stanley, a machine gunner from Charlie Company, testified during the U.S. Army Criminal Investigation Division (CID) inquiry that the killings started without warning.
 He first observed a member of 1st Platoon strike a Vietnamese man with a bayonet.
 Then the same trooper pushed another villager into a well and threw a grenade in the well.
 Next, he saw 15 or 20 people, mainly women and children, kneeling around a temple with burning incense.
 They were praying and crying.
-They were all killed by shots to the head.
+They were all executed by shots to the head.

+A dead Vietnamese woman and her child killed in the village.

+Charlie Company then began killing indiscriminately in the village, throwing grenades into homes and gunning down elderly civilians sitting inside.
+Children fleeing for cover were also shot as they ran.
+In one instance, a mother fleeing from her house with her baby was shot down.
+When the infant fell on the ground, an American soldier killed the baby with a burst from his M-16.

-Most of the killings occurred in the southern part of Tu Cung, a sub-hamlet of Xom Lang, which was a home to 700 residents.
+Most of the killings occurred in the southern part of Tu Cung, a sub-hamlet of Xom Lang, which had 700 residents.
 Xom Lang was erroneously marked on the U.S. military operational maps of Quảng Ngãi province as Mỹ Lai.

 A large group of approximately 70–80 villagers was rounded up by 1st Platoon in Xom Lang and led to an irrigation ditch east of the settlement.
 They were then pushed into the ditch and shot dead by soldiers after repeated orders issued by Calley, who was also shooting.
 PFC Paul Meadlo testified that he expended several M16 rifle magazines.
 He recollected that women were saying "No VC" and were trying to shield their children.
-He remembered that he was shooting old men and women, ranging in ages from grandmothers to teenagers, many with babies or small children in their arms, since he was convinced at that time that they were all booby-trapped with grenades and poised to attack.
-On another occasion during the security sweep of My Lai, Meadlo again fired into civilians side by side with Calley.